yegor256/xembly/README.md

 </garage>
 ```

-The namspace prefix may no necessarily be `a:`, but it doesn't
+The namspace prefix may not necessarily be `a:`.
-really matter.

 `NS` doesn't move the cursor anywhere.

 ## XML Collections

-Let's say you want to build an XML document with a collection
+Let's say you want to build an XML document with a collection of names:
-of names:

 ```java
 package org.xembly.example;